Domiciled in Ireland

 The remittance basis of taxation Ireland

 By using the remittance basis, it is possible to structure a non-domiciled person’s tax affairs so that their Irish tax exposure can be managed to acceptable levels.
-The remittance basis of taxation in Ireland is similar to that in the UK.
+The remittance basis of taxation in Ireland is currently similar to that in the UK.
 Crucially, there is no remittance charge and the remittance rules are less burdensome.

 Bringing money into Ireland and tax